spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-options-feature-overview.md

 {% info_block infoBox "Info" %}

-Currently, you can create and manage general product options via the Back Office, however, you can only import merchant product options.
-See [Creating a product option](/docs/marketplace/user/back-office-user-guides/{{page.version}}/catalog/product-options/creating-product-options.html) for details on how you can create product options in the Back Office, [Managing product options](/docs/marketplace/user/back-office-user-guides/{{ page.version}}/catalog/product-options/creating-product-options.html) on how you can manage the product options in the Back Office, and [File details: merchant product option group](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-product-option-group.csv.html) on how you can import merchant product options.
+Currently, you can create and manage general product options via the Back Office.
+However, you can only import merchant product options.

+* For details about how you can create product options in the Back Office, see [Creating a product option](/docs/marketplace/user/back-office-user-guides/{{page.version}}/catalog/product-options/creating-product-options.html).
+* For details about how you can manage the product options in the Back Office, see [Managing product options](/docs/marketplace/user/back-office-user-guides/{{page.version}}/catalog/product-options/creating-product-options.html).
+* For details about how you can import merchant product options, see [File details: merchant product option group](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-product-option-group.csv.html).

 {% endinfo_block %}